mozilla/glean/docs/user/appendix/contribution-guidelines.md

 Pages on this section may link to the API Reference pages, but should not themselves be API References.

-Guides can be quite long, thus we should favour having one page per language binding instead of using tabs.
+Guides can be quite long, thus we should favor having one page per language binding instead of using tabs.

 ### API Reference